oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-hyperion-siebel-gbu/siebel/siebel-solution-definition/files/siebel-solution-definition.md

 The workload addresses the following key concerns:

-1. Improve Siebel Performance and response time leveraging a modern cloud infrastructure with main focus on the Remote Product Configurator (RPC).
+1. Improve Siebel Performance and response time leveraging a modern cloud infrastructure.
 2. Ensure that the Siebel application can scale up to the real time transaction processing volume.
 3. Leverage OCI capabilities such as auto-scaling & enhance infrastructure availability, security and resilience.
 4. Environment consistency/availability and rapid in-place technology refreshes, patching and updates.

 There is an opportunity for the Oracle Cloud Infrastructure to help assist and support this transition to a new environment by providing additional deployment options.
 The advantages of using the Oracle Cloud include:

-- Resolution of performance issues on existing On-premise deployment with a main focus on the Remote Product Configurator (RPC).
+- Resolution of performance issues on existing on-premise deployment.
 - Considerable reduction in the time it takes to provision new environments on the existing infrastructure.
-- One of the key benefits that moving to OCI can bring is potential cost savings in moving to the Oracle Cloud.
+- Potential cost savings in moving to the Oracle Cloud.
-- The Oracle Cloud also provides the ability to utilize existing Oracle Cloud Credits.
+- Ability to utilize existing Oracle Cloud Credits.
-- The Oracle Cloud provides multiple different compute shapes that can be used to provide maximum performance at the lowest cost.
+- Availability of multiple different compute shapes that can be used to provide maximum performance at the lowest cost.
-- The Oracle Cloud can be used for non-production environments which can be shut-down when not needed such as evenings and weekends saving money.
+- Option to fine tune consumption e.g. by shutting-down non-production environments when not needed such as evenings and weekends.

 **More business value Examples**
-- Siebel environments will be using a long term supported database version including ATP-S and ATP-D
+- Siebel database tier will be using a long term supported database and might even leverage Autonomous Database
 - Siebel application tier will benefit from the "pay as you go" UCM model
-- Siebel application will benefit from the Siebel architecture on OCI leveraging the Siebel Cloud Manager, docker containers and Siebel Component services (Beta Program)
+- Siebel application will benefit from the Siebel architecture on OCI leveraging the Siebel Cloud Manager and docker containers
-- Provide the ability to rapidly clone to non-production environments in OCI
-- Exit Siebel from the existing data centres
+- Automation may be put in place for environments creation, Siebel updates and DevOps
 - OCI cost monitoring will be available for use for the complete Siebel environment
+- Moving Siebel to OCI may be conducive to broader data centre exit initiatives

 The success implementation of this project is to:

-1. Deliver Oracle Siebel CME (IP20.9) running on OCI in the specified architecture for the "Stress Testing Environment".
+1. Deliver Oracle Siebel CRM running on OCI in the specified architecture for the "Stress Testing Environment".
-2. Deliver the specified environments in such a way that CUST_NAME on-premise applications and other third party systems can successfully access, use and integrate.
+2. Deliver the specified environments in such a way that CUST_NAME on-premise applications and other third party systems can be successfully and integrated.
 3. Deliver the To-Be architecture with the Terraform scripts to be used for other environments.

-Oracle Lift will setup Siebel 21.12 on OCI infrastructure, install Siebel 21.11 binaries and migrate current CUST_NAME Siebel IP21.11 database to the Exadata Cloud Service.
-Oracle PARTNER_NAME will be taking care of functional/load/stress and performance testing.

 ## Executive Summary